Register Now

 Who Should Attend?

-This activity is designed for family physicians, general internists, nurses, nurse practitioners, physician assistants, pharmacists, pharmacy technicians, fellows, residents, and other health care professionals who have an interest in primary care, women’s health and behavioral medicine.
+This activity is designed for family physicians, general internists, nurses, nurse practitioners, physician assistants, pharmacists, pharmacy technicians, fellows, residents, and other health care professionals who have an interest in primary care, cardiovascular updates, behavioral health and women’s health.

 By attending, you will be able to: